 Stephen Colbran is also an expert in judicial performance evaluation and improving the efficiency of courts.
 He has worked on projects in Australia, Canada and Turkey and given numerous governments and courts advice on this issue.
 Stephen has considerable experience in business process mapping of superior courts and their interaction with the executive branch, court computer systems and judicial data, and achieving greater judicial efficiency.

-Ann-Maree David is an Executive Director of The College of Law, the largest provider of practice-focused legal education in Australasia.
-She has worked in the legal profession for over 30 years, in public and corporate sector roles and in private practice as a solicitor.
+Ann-Maree David is the National Executive Director of The College of Law, the largest provider of practice-focused legal education in Australasia.
+She has worked as a lawyer across public and corporate sectors and in private practice as a solicitor.
+She is also an experienced Board Director and Chair.

 Ali joined LexisNexis in 2017 as Head of Legal for the Pacific Region.
 Ali and her team work with LexisNexis’ Australian and New Zealand businesses providing advice across issues from intellectual property and digital media through to privacy and competition laws.